ministryofjustice/moj-frontend/docs/components/progress-tracker.md

 ## Designs

 A Figma design has been added for this component.
-There may be more links and resources in the [progress tracker Github discussion]({{ githuburl }}).
+There may be more links and resources in the [‘progress tracker’ Github discussion]({{ githuburl }}).

 ### Figma

-If you work for MoJ, [view the progress tracker component in the MoJ Figma Kit](https://www.figma.com/design/N2xqOFkyehXwcD9DxU1gEq/MoJ-Figma-Kit?node-id=12629-923).
+If you work for MoJ, [view the ‘progress tracker’ component in the MoJ Figma Kit](https://www.figma.com/design/N2xqOFkyehXwcD9DxU1gEq/MoJ-Figma-Kit?node-id=12629-923).

 If you work outside MoJ, go to the [MoJ Figma Kit on the Figma community platform](https://www.figma.com/community/file/1543193133973726850/moj-design-system-figma-kit).